CarbonLDP/carbonldp-js-sdk/doc/README.md

 decorate( object:T extends Object ):Carbon.Auth.Token.Class
 ```

-Decorated the object provided with the methods and properties of a `Carbon.Auth.Token.Class` object.
+Decorates the object provided with the methods and properties of a `Carbon.Auth.Token.Class` object.

 *Parameters*